 Wow is there a lot to do in Monterey!
-Conveniently located off of Coastal Highway 1, the La Quinta Inn Monterey is just minutes away from all of the Monterey Bay area's finest attractions!
+Conveniently located off of Coastal Highway 1, the Del Monte Inn is just minutes away from all of the Monterey Bay area's finest attractions!

 Stay with us this fall or winter and enjoy a wide range of indoor and outdoor recreational activities including the Monterey Bay Aquarium, world-class golf and sightseeing, and many historical points of interest.

 Or take in one of Monterey's special local events: